Spyker sues GM for over $3 billion on Saab bankruptcy

 ($1 = 6.7295 Swedish crowns)

-(Additional reporting by Ben Klayman in Detroit; Editing by Helen Massy-Beresford, David Cowell, David Gregorio and Matthew Lewis)
+(Additional reporting by Ben Klayman in Detroit and Fang Yan in Beijing; Editing by Helen Massy-Beresford, David Cowell, David Gregorio, Matthew Lewis and Ryan Woo)